ChannceD/ChannceD/README.md

 ### About Me

 I’m Channce, an early-career IT professional with hands-on experience in systems administration, networking fundamentals, and cloud-based environments.
-I build real-world skills through practical labs, automation, and infrastructure-focused projects.
+I develop real-world skills through practical labs, automation, and infrastructure-focused projects.

 💼 I’m actively seeking opportunities in Information Technology